 Defining repeatable incident triage and investigation processes standardize the actions a SOC analyst takes and ensures no important tasks fall through the cracks.

 By creating a repeatable incident management workflow, team members’ responsibilities and actions from the creation of an alert and initial Tier 1 evaluation to escalation to Tier 2 or Tier 3 personnel are defined.

 Based on the workflow, resources can be effectively allocated.

 One of the most frequently used incident response process models is the DOE/CIAC model, which consists of six stages: preparation, identification, containment, eradication, recovery, and lessons learned.

-An enterprisewide data collection, aggregation, detection, analytic and management solution is the core technology of a successful SOC.
+An enterprisewide data collection, aggregation, detection, analytics and management solution is the core technology of a successful SOC.

 An effective security monitoring system incorporates data gathered from the continuous monitoring of endpoints (PCs, laptops, mobile devices and servers) as well as networks and log and event sources.